How to Play Ladder Ball in the Yard (Rules and Scoring)

 You can play the game as a one-against-one game or as two groups of up to four players.
 The first person or team with 21 points wins.

-It’s also worth noting that ladder ball’s simplicity also makes it easy to adjust to suit different players’ needs, so it’s something everyone can enjoy together.
+It’s also worth noting that ladder ball’s simplicity makes it easy to adjust to suit different players’ needs, so it’s something everyone can enjoy together.

 Ladder Ball Rules